Poisons In Common Foods - EAT LOCAL & ORGANIC

 WHAT

-A semi-soft fat created by
+IT IS: A semi-soft fat created by

 chemically blending fully hydrogenated and non-hydrogenated oils.
 It was